 - Close your account with them after collecting your reports and raw data.
 This prevents you from benefiting from any additional genetic analysis they may offer you in the future if you retained an active account.
 You can read about closing your 23andMe account here.
 However, according to the 23andMe privacy statement they will nevertheless retain all data derived from any genetic tests they have already performed on your sample, along with “other information” which we know includes at least your gender, birth date and email address – information that could still be used to identify you.

 Below I’ll describe a more robust strategy for protecting your genetic privacy while using this or any other direct-to-consumer genetic testing service.

-Is it possible to get test results from 23andMe anonymously?
+Is it really possible to get anonymous 23andMe results?

 What key information must I keep safe to preserve my genetic privacy?

 As we saw above, if someone had your genetic profile along with some relatively basic demographic information about you, and an internet connection, they could likely determine your name with surprising accuracy.

 So what information should you keep hidden?
 As many pieces of information about you as possible.
 Each piece of demographic information you allow to be associated with your genetic profile will significantly shrink the haystack that you’re hiding in.

 You won’t be able to hide your gender because this is already known by 23andMe based on the presence or absence of genetic markers (called SNPs) found on the Y chromosome carried only by men.
 But hiding everything else, including your name, age and location information is certainly necessary to preserve your privacy.